-Share-based compensation and the related tax benefit recognized in our consolidated statements of income for the three months ended September 30, 2006 and 2005 were (in thousands):
+Share-based compensation and the related tax benefit recognized in our consolidated statements of income for the three and six months ended December 31, 2006 and 2005 were as follows (in thousands):

-2006 2005

-Cost of revenue \$ 147 \$ 192

-Research and development 1,035 1,292

-Selling, general, and administrative 1,919 1,826

-Total \$ 3,101 \$ 3,310

-Income tax benefit on share-based compensation \$ 781 \$ 690
+Three Mon Three Months Ended Six Months Ended Decemb December 31, ber 31, 2006 2005 2006 2005 Cost of revenue \$ 185 \$ 188 \$ 332 \$ 380 Research and development 1,439 1,243 2,474 2,535 Selling, general, and administrative 2,284 1,959 4,203 3,785 Total \$ 3,908 \$ 3,390 \$ 7,009 \$ 6,700 Income tax benefit on share-based compensation \$ 1,098 \$ 724 \$ 1,879 \$ 1,414

 We utilize the Black-Scholes option pricing model to estimate the grant date fair value of certain employee share-based compensatory awards, which requires the input of highly subjective assumptions, including expected volatility and expected life.
-Historical and implied volatility were used in estimating the fair value of our share-based awards, while the expected life of our options was estimated to be five years based on historical trends since our initial public offering.
+Historical and implied volatilities were used in estimating the fair value of our share-based awards, while the expected life of our options was estimated to be five years based on historical trends since our initial public offering.
 Further, as required under SFAS 123R, we now estimate forfeitures for share-based awards that are not expected to vest.
 Changes in these inputs and assumptions can materially affect the measure of estimated fair value of our share-based compensation.
 We charge the estimated fair value to earnings on a straight-line basis over the vesting period of the underlying awards, which is generally four years for our stock option and deferred stock unit awards and up to two years for our employee stock purchase plan.
 The Black-Scholes option pricing model was developed for use in estimating the fair value of traded options having no vesting restrictions and being fully transferable.
-As our stock option and employee stock purchase plan awards have characteristics that differ significantly from traded options, and as changes in the subjective assumptions can materially affect the estimate of fair value of fair value may not accurately represent the value assigned by a third party in an arms-length transaction.
+As our stock option and employee stock purchase plan awards have characteristics that differ significantly from traded options and, as changes in the subjective assumptions can materially affect the estimated value, our estimate of fair value may not accurately represent the value assigned by a third party in an arms'-length transaction.
 While our estimate of fair value and the associated charge to earnings materially affects our results of operations, it has no impact on our cash position.

-Stock options granted to consultants under our share-based compensation plans are accounted for at fair value determined by using the Black-Scholes option pricing model in accordance with EITF Issue No. 96-18, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or In Conjunction with Selling, Goods or Services."
+We account for stock options granted to consultants under our share-based compensation plans at fair value determined by using the Black-Scholes option pricing model in accordance with EITF Issue No. 96-18, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or In Conjunction with Selling, Goods or Services."
 These awards are subject to periodic revaluation over their vesting term, if any.
 The assumptions used to value share-based awards to consultants are similar to those used for employees, except that we use the contractual life of the award rather than the expected life.